xyproto/algernon/README.md

 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * Redis is used for the database backend.
 * UTF-8 is used whenever possible.
-* The server can be configured by commandline flags or with a provided lua script, but no configuration should be needed to get started.
+* The server can be configured by commandline flags or with a lua script, but no configuration should be needed for getting started.

 Features and limitations